Tejas-H5/Calculator/Readme.md

     - Also dates
 - Custom functions
 - Hex, binary, custom base numbers

+- loops, conditionals
+- Vectors, matrices
+- Some way to draw things
+- A C++ port ?

 - Big numbers. unlimited size numbers. and manually implement arithmetic
     - Might just yoink someone else's library for this.
 I can't be bothered
-- Variables, loops, conditionals
-- Vectors, matrices
-- Some way to draw things
-- A C++ port ?
+    - This is quite hard to get right, I will try again later

+### What do I want to remove?
+- `[ERROR]: Argument 0 to function sin was of type ERROR, but it wants NUMBER`
+    - such a dumb error. but it is hard to remove. or maybe it is easy and I haven't thought about it enough.